 Sometimes the story goes so far as being called The Kind Stepdaughter And The Frog, which is actually more like The Fairies (which stars a fairy rather than a frog and has jewels falling out of the young woman’s mouth) than it is like my versions of this frog fairytale from childhood.
 In the 1980s I had this Ladybird edition:

-This traditional belief about how female desire works can be seen in Beauty and the Beast (not technically a fairytale due to its relative recency and origin) and Ricky With The Tuft.
+Beauty and the Beast is another example of a ‘death by engulfment’ tale.
+This traditional belief about how female desire works can be seen in Beauty and the Beast and Ricky With The Tuft.
 In his conclusion of Ricky With The Tuft, Charles Perrault specifically explains to the reader that the magic in his story is simply a metaphor for the way women are inclined to fall in love.
 Though men always seek physical beauty, women look instead for virtue and some kind of essential goodness.

 “Men like young, beautiful women but women like older, powerful men.”